-The proportion of NWS respondents who reported ever having been told by a healthcare provider that they have had a heart attack, angina, or coronary heart disease (5%) is lower than NSDUH (6.8%), but higher than the BRFSS and NHIS (3.4% in both).
+The proportion of NWS respondents who reported ever having been told by a healthcare provider that they have had a heart attack, angina, or coronary heart disease (3.7%) is lower than NSDUH (6.7%), but comparable to the BRFSS (3.7%) and NHIS (3.0%).
 However, caution should be taken in comparing these proportions as all four surveys approach this set of conditions differently.
 Namely, whereas the NWS asks a single question about all three conditions, BRFSS respondents are separately asked about (1) heart attacks and (2) angina or coronary heart disease, NHIS respondents are separately asked about (1) heart attacks, (2) angina, and (3) coronary heart disease, and NSDUH respondents are asked only whether they have been told they have a heart condition, after first being asked if they have ANY condition from a list of conditions.
 It is unclear how this may affect reported prevalences, though the similar logic in BRFSS and NHIS may help explain the comparable prevalence in those two surveys.